 Ask your child which book they would like to take for the car ride or read on the plane.
 Note that it is ok for a child to read the same book more than once.
 Ask questions about their reading so that they see you are interested in seeing the read.
 If they read the same book more than once, ask a different question about the characters or the theme.

 Reading is a lifelong activity that provides kids access to the world in a wide variety of ways.
 Engage your kids in reading activities that would benefit their reading development.
+An important part of making sure kids continue growing during the summer months is to make kids accountable.
+Use the below request form to download a free reading log to help kids read all summer long.
 Remember that reading activities must be planned with intention regularly.
 Share your own ways of fostering reading at home.

 Please note that this article contains affiliate links, and that means that I may earn a commission if you buy something.